 - All else being equal, sins of greater unbelief are worse than sins of less unbelief.

 - All else being equal, some sins are greater depending on the mixture of motives.
 The list goes on...

 Although we can't judge sin perfectly on this earth, Church elders are called upon to use Biblical wisdom in matters of church discipline (1 Cor.
 5:1-13; Heb.
 13:17).
-As DeYoung pointed out, we can't let church leadership become paralysed so that "the elder who battles the temptation to take a second look at the racy section of the Lands’ End catalog shouldn’t dare exercise church discipline on the 20-year old fornicating with every co-ed that moves."
+As Kevin DeYoung has pointed out, we can't let church leadership become paralyzed so that "the elder who battles the temptation to take a second look at the racy section of the Lands’ End catalog shouldn't dare exercise church discipline on the 20-year old fornicating with every co-ed that moves."